On the existence of MRD self-dual codes: Self-dual MRD codes

 \begin{proof} Assume that $C\subset L^n$ is a self-dual code.
 In other words, $C$ is a totally isotropic subspace of dimension $d$ with respect to the standard inner product of $L^n$.
 By \cite[Chapter 1,Theorem 4.5 (iv)]{Sch}, this implies that this form is isomorphic to $h_{n,L}$ over $L$. \end{proof}

 The necessary condition above is not very explicit and does not seem very easy to check in practice.
 We will present later a more evocative way to state it.

-For the moment, note that it is obviously fulfilled if it is already true over $F$, that is, if the standard inner product of $F^n$ is isomorphic over $F$ to the standard hyperbolic form $h_{n,F}$.
+For the moment, note that the conlusion of Lemma \ref{selfdualexist} obviously holds if it is already holds over $F$, that is, if the standard inner product of $F^n$ is isomorphic over $F$ to the standard hyperbolic form $h_{n,F}$.

 Unfortunately, in this case, we have the following negative result.

 \begin{thm} Let $L/F$ be a field extension of degree $m$, and let $n=2d$ be an even integer, with $m\geq n$.
 Assume that the standard inner product of $F^n$ is isomorphic over $F$ to the standard hyperbolic form $h_{n,F}.$